QitOS gives you a stableDocumentation Index

 Who QitOS is for

-QitOS is built for three kinds of practitioners:- Researchers — prototype ReAct, PlanAct, Tree-of-Thought, Reflexion, and new agent methods with reproducible runs you can diff, replay, and publish.
+QitOS is built for three kinds of practitioners:- Researchers — prototype ReAct, PlanAct, Tree-of-Thought, Reflexion, and new agent methods, then diff, replay, and publish the runs.

-- Evaluators — run GAIA, Tau-Bench, and CyBench-style workflows on the same kernel you use in product agents, so benchmark results actually transfer.
+- Evaluators — run GAIA, Tau-Bench, and CyBench workflows on the same kernel you use in product agents, so benchmark results actually transfer to real use.

 Key capabilities